jaliss/securesocial/docs/src/manual/source/guide/password-change.md

 And add an implicit `RequestHeader` parameter to it too.
 For example:

 	:::scala
-	@(user: securesocial.core.SocialUser)(implicit request: RequestHeader)
+	@(user: securesocial.core.Identity)(implicit request: RequestHeader)

 ### Java

 For Java applications the syntax is a little bit different.
-Assuming your template received a `user` parameter with an instance of `SocialUser` you would add:
+Assuming your template received a `user` parameter with an instance of `Identity` you would add:

  	:::html
- 	@if( user.passwordInfo != null ) {
+ 	@user.passwordInfo.map { info =>
         <a class="btn" href="@securesocial.core.providers.utils.RoutesHelper.changePasswordPage.absoluteURL(Implicit.request(), IdentityProvider.sslEnabled)">
         	Change Password
         </a>